 Article Author: Dave Mason

-His extensive career in broadcasting spans 25 years across radio and television.
-He has coached members of major public and private sector organisations, as well as the UK Armed Forces and NATO around the world for the last five years.
+He is a CIPR Accredited Practitioner and regularly trains for the PR industry institute.
+His extensive career in broadcasting spans 30 years across radio and television.
+He has coached executives from major public and private sector organisations, as well as the UK Armed Forces/NATO, around the world for the past decade.
 Dave is respected for his inspiring training, which is supportive and concentrates on fast learning development.
-A founding presenter and shareholder of Somerset’s Orchard FM, he went on to work extensively in commercial radio around the UK, as well as BBC News where he was a Correspondent at BBC Radio 5 Live and Radio 1 Newsbeat.
+A founding presenter and shareholder of Somerset’s Orchard FM, he went on to work extensively in commercial radio around the UK, as well as BBC News, where he was a Correspondent at BBC Radio 5 Live and Radio 1 Newsbeat.

-Dave has been a TV presenter, reporter and producer at ITN in London, GMTV, (ITV Breakfast), ITV News (Westcountry and Wales) and HTV West.
+Dave has been a TV presenter, reporter and producer at ITN, GMTV, (ITV Breakfast), ITV News Westcountry and HTV West.
 He was one of GMTV’s senior producers for a decade, covering major international, domestic, political and entertainment stories.
 His roles have included senior news producing and planning, undercover investigations, war reporting and features production.